 All people—both Christians and non-Christians—need to know whether a biblical covenant is conditional or unconditional, because this distinction determines its meaning for them personally today.

-To dig deeper regarding God's covenants, check out “8 Covenants in the Bible and What They Mean for You Personally Today.”
+Digging Deeper: For more on the biblical covenants, check out: 8 Covenants in the Bible and What They Mean for You Personally Today